brentcrammond/jdbc-helper/README.md

 # jdbc-helper
-Designed as simple alternative to Spring JDBCTemplate.
+Designed as simple alternative to Spring JDBCTemplate, must be run under JDK 11 or above.

 Example Code, based off the Unit Test: